-Your relative will be in one of the three groups until they no longer require any sedation in the ICU.
+The patient will be in one of the three groups until they no longer require any sedation in the ICU.
 This is usually around the same time that they come off the breathing machine.

-We ask permission to take a 20ml blood sample (about 4 teaspoons full) on the first and third or fourth day of the study, but these additional blood tests are optional and your relative can still take part in the study without them.
+We ask permission to take a 20ml blood sample (about 4 teaspoons full) on the first and third or fourthday of the study, but these additional blood tests are optional and patients can still take part in the study without them.
 We will test the blood samples to find out if patients on Alpha-2 agonists (Dex or Clonidine) have less inflammation than those receiving standard care (propofol).
 The blood samples will also be used for genetic DNA analysis to better understand the way different people respond to alpha-2 agonists.
-This may include reading your relative's DNA sequence and comparing it to other people's DNA, to look for genes that cause different responses to the drugs being studied.
-We will also use your relative's genetic data to try and better understand the biological processes underlying your illness, by looking at the sequence of genes that may affect them.
-No DNA results will be returned to your relative, but your relative's DNA data may be shared anonymously with other researchers.
+This may include reading the patient's DNA sequence and comparing it to other people's DNA, to look for genes that cause different responses to the drugs being studied.
+We will also use the patient's genetic data to try and better understand the biological processes underlying their illness, by looking at the sequence of genes that may affect them.

+No DNA results will be returned to patients, but their DNA data may be shared anonymously with other researchers.